AlexLittlejohn/Ducks/README.md

 # Ducks

-A description of this package.
+A simple Redux store implementation extended using Combine